Bob DeWeese (artist): Personal life

 In 1946, Bob married Gennie DeWeese (née Genevieve Adams).
 In 1947, Gennie gave birth to the couple’s first child, Cathe, in Iowa City.
 Their second child, Jan, was born in Columbus, Ohio.
 After the couple moved to Bozeman, they had three more children: Gretchen, Tina, and Josh.

 In Bozeman, the DeWeeses initially lived in a small white brick house on Church Street and Bob rented a studio on Main Street.
 The house and studio became a meeting place for the Montana art and intellectual community, including Robert Pirsig, author of Zen and the Art of Motorcycle Maintenance.
-In 1965, the DeWeeses purchased land in Cottonwood Canyon and built a new house; this house was visited by Persig and his son in 1968 as recounted in Zen and the Art.
+In 1965, the DeWeeses purchased land in Cottonwood Canyon and built a new house; this house was visited by Pirsig and his son in 1968 as recounted in Zen and the Art.
 Following Bob’s retirement in 1977, the family turned the home into a gallery and held gallery openings for artists in the community.